Caroleq/caroleq.github.io/_posts/2023-8-12-Audio-Amplifier-Part-II.md

 Choosing to have two boards instead of one has the following advantages:
  - complexity of electronic circuitry of separate boards for powering and amplifying modules is smaller than complexity of one board having both modules.
 It is easier to analyze and debug.
  - amplifying module can be tested separately from powering module by using (electric power supply???) to temporarily provide power supply.
- - it is possible to construct amplifying and powering modules on different types of board - board for amplifier module was PCB and board for powering module was XXX.
+ - it is possible to construct amplifying and powering modules on different types of board - board for amplifier module was PCB and board for powering module was a universal THT board.

 ## 1.1 Main amplifier board
 I made a PCB for the main amplifier part.
 To design the PCB I used PCB Editor from KiCad.
 Maximum current that is supposed to flow through the first two amplifier stages is not expected to exceed a few mA.
 Therefore I could use SMD mounting for their elements.
 SMD allows to limit surface needed for elements compared to THT and avoids drilling the board as in case of THT.
 The output stage is intended to pass a relatively big current (up to around 1A).
 SMD elements could get burned in such a current, so THT mounting needed to be used.
 SMD elements were located on one side of PCB board, THT elements on the other.
 More details about the PCB can be found in [KiCad project]({{ site.baseurl }}/attachments/kicad-audio-amplifier.zip).
 Output stage transistors are attached to radiators for heat dissipation (radiators are not present in KiCad model).
 Resistors R4 and R18 are cement power resistors able to conduct current of the order of 1A.